rubickCenter/rubick-base/packages/rust-backend/README.md

 ## rubickbase rust_backend

-A native Node.js module that make Rubick APIs.
+A native Node.js module to make RubickBase APIs.

 Power by GRPC